Fast Rerandomization via the BRAIN: BRAIN for Structured Randomized Experiments

-In \autoref{sec:VNSRR}, we consider offline rerandomization, which assigns treatment to all units at once.
-However, as pointed out by \cite{zhou2018sequential}, experimenters may be unable to wait for all units to arrive before performing the experiments.
-It is common to assign treatment to units group by group in practice.
-To balance the covariates in such sequential experiments, \cite{zhou2018sequential} suggested performing sequential rerandomization, which can be computationally challenging. \cite{bertsimas2019covariate} proposed a novel algorithm for online allocation that leverages robust mixed-integer optimization.
-However, the authors focused on optimal designs, which are inherently different from the rerandomization framework.
+In Section \ref{sec:BRAIN}, we consider offline rerandomization, which assigns treatment to all units at once.
+However, in sequential experimenters where participants arrive one by one or in groups, it is common to assign treatment to units group by group in practice.